-- i) within 10 days after his or her address is changed or he or she acquires a substitute vehicle for the vehicle described in the certificate; or - before the use of the vehicle described in the certificate is changed to a use to which a different insurance rate applies or the vehicle described in the certificate is principally used in a territory other than the territory set out in the certificate report a change of address, vehicle, use, or territory to an agent of the Corporation, and pay or be refunded any amount required pursuant to IA Regulations s.
-15.
+within 10 days after his or her address is changed or he or she acquires a substitute vehicle for the vehicle described in the certificate; or b) before the use of the vehicle described in the certificate is changed to a use to which a different insurance rate applies or the vehicle described in the certificate is principally used in a territory other than the territory set out in the certificate report the changes of address, vehicle, use or territory to a person referred to in s.
+3 of the IVA, and pay or be refunded the resulting difference in premium.